DanilaFadeev/computer-science-course/HashTablesProject/README.md

 - [X] Add Linear probing way to handle collisions
 - [X] Add Quadratic probing way to handle collisions
 - [X] Load amount of items from the file
+- [ ] Add debug for all the operations
+- [ ] Add pretty header
+- [ ] Option input value validation
+- [ ] Possibility to select and change hash method
+- [ ] CLI prettier